DJI 0902 1.137.1

 3. Driving Decarbonisation

-This project supports New Zealand’s Net Zero by 2050 goal, filling a critical gap in the Energy Efficiency and Conservation Authority’s (EECA) Covered Cropping Decarbonisation Pathway.
+This project supports New Zealand’s Net Zero by 2050 goal by providing essential fuel switching information to align with Energy Efficiency and Conservation Authority’s (EECA) Covered Cropping Decarbonisation Pathway.
 By providing accessible geothermal data, the project will empower growers to make informed decisions and transition to low-emissions energy sources.

 4. Supporting National Priorities